 When you’ve decided that you want to book a workshop with us, please be in touch!
 Email Danielle at daniellebleackley[at]gmail[dot]com.
 In this email please include:

-- school name and location
+- school or business name and location

 - the workshop you are interested in booking

 - age of participants, and total number of learners

 - any special needs for your learners

 We will get back to you to begin the booking/scheduling process.
 You will receive a followup email that will include: